NishantSatere/MEDSCANOCR/README.md

 # Print Hello Hackathon Team

-Welcome to the repository of Team Print Hello for the TESC Hackathon!

-## Team Members
-- Nishant Satere
-- Nitesh Rathod
-- Muzammil Ansari
-- Devang Mestry

-## About Us
-We are a team of four enthusiastic individuals participating in the TESC Hackathon.
-Our team focuses on the domain of Artificial Intelligence and Machine Learning (AI/ML).
-With a passion for innovation and problem-solving, we are excited to collaborate and create impactful projects.

 ## Project Description
 Our project aims to streamline the workflow for medical professionals by implementing Optical Character Recognition (OCR) and a Language Learning Model (LLM) chatbot.